bhagya88/bamazon/README.md

 ### Demo

-The demo of how this app works is proived here, [click to find demo on github](https://github.com/bhagya88/bamazon/blob/master/BamazonDemo.mp4)
+The demo of how this app works is provided here, [click to find demo on github](https://github.com/bhagya88/bamazon/blob/master/BamazonDemo.mp4)

 #### Instructions: